Turner Memorial A.M.E. Church

-Turner Memorial African Methodist Episcopal Church is an African Methodist Episcopal Church congregation in the Washington metropolitan area.
-Over its history, it has been located at three sites: two in Washington, D.C. (including more than half a century in what is now the Sixth & I Historic Synagogue) and, since 2003, a location near Hyattsville in Prince George's County, Maryland.
+Turner Memorial African Methodist Episcopal Church is an African Methodist Episcopal Church congregation in the US National Capital Region.
+Over its history, it has been located at three sites: two in Washington, D.C., (including more than half a century in what is now the Sixth & I Historic Synagogue) and, since 2003, a location near Hyattsville in Prince George's County, Maryland.
 Founded in 1915, the church's namesake was A.M.E.
 Bishop Henry McNeal Turner.

 Congregational history

 The original location of Turner Memorial A.M.E.
 Church, now Hemingway Temple A.M.E.
 Church.

 The congregation, one of America's historically black churches, was founded in 1915 by members of St. Paul A.M.E.
 Church who wished to organize an African Methodist Episcopal congregation in the neighborhood where they lived.
 Many of the founding members had recently become residents of a black section of the LeDroit Park suburb, and Bishop Turner—who died in May 1915—urged the new residents to continue the charitable work St. Paul's had supported in their new neighborhood.
 The first organizational meeting occurred in July 1915, with Sunday school beginning in October 1915.
 The church, which took the late Bishop Turner's name, began meeting for Sunday services in rented spaces in 1916.

 The congregation purchased a preexisting church at the corner of 5th and P Streets NW in Shaw in 1919, dedicating it in Turner's memory on July 20, 1919.
 (This building dated back to 1881, when it was built by William Stickney, the son-in-law of Gallaudet University founder Amos Kendall and a longtime board member of the institution for the deaf.
 The building became known as the Stickney Memorial Chapel.
 Prior to its purchase by Turner Memorial, it was the home of the Washington Shaker Society.)
 On February 20, 1927, a fire nearly destroyed the building, prompting the church to raise funds to rebuild from A.M.E. churches across the city.
 Between 1944 and 1946, the church moved from mission status to being a station charge of the A.M.E. conference.